michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0082.md

 - v: train in the military, e.g., in the use of weapons
 - n: similar to the mandrill but smaller and less brightly colored
 ### Family
-drill: drill-like, drilled, drilling, drills+;drilling: drillings
+- drill: drill-like, drilled, drilling, drills+
+- drilling: drillings
 ### Examples
 - The junior confidently drilled the Rose Bowl winner, sprinting away to celebrate amid pandemonium in the packed stadium.
 - First there’s stretching, warm-up drills to fast-paced music.